tanhakate/real_estate/README.md

 	5) Add dummy data: SOURCE insert.sql
 	6) To query from the database, open the query.sql file and execute each command manually which returns all the expected results with the dummy data.

-I used phpmyadmin to create the database for the project.
-Phpmyadmin is a web administrator tool which can be used to design a database, and it has an in-built visualization tool to show the relationships between tables.
+I used phpMyAdmin to create the database for the project. phpMyAdmin is an open-source web administrator tool which can be used to design a database, and it has an in-built visualization tool to show the relationships between tables.
+I used mySQL with phpMyAdmin to deepen my understanding of SQL (so that it is independent of the programming language used for the software application).

 The current design of the database is as follows:

 ![alt text](https://raw.githubusercontent.com/tanhakate/real_estate/master/real_estate_design.png)